gabrielabarajas/testing-one/docs/13-tutorial-user-management/07-tutorial-roles/00-definition.md

 ------------

-The following roles are considered in APX-GIS:
+The following roles are considered in a standard installation of APX-GIS:

 1. **Administrator:** Can do configuration tasks, have access to the whole administration menu (Roles, Element types, imports), as well as planner and operator tasks.